ycberrehouma/Image-Processing-1/README.md

 into “cam_man” and add both “Lena_center” and “cam_man” together by function “imadd”.
 Show the combined image.

-1.4 (20 points) image binarization, pooling, and convolution
+1.4  image binarization, pooling, and convolution

 (a) Read the “lena_256.bmp” which is 256 x 256 resolution as variable lena.
 Change lena into a binary image, which has only two values: 0 and 1.
 Select the gray level which is greater than 200 or